My mind has a mind of its own.

 - Treat the thought like an uninvited guest and just ignore it.
 Maybe it’ll go away.

 - Watch the thought in a detached manner and let it pass.
+Sometimes, like a naughty child when a parent enters the room, a wild thought will settle down when it realizes it’s been caught.

 - Negotiate with the thought.
 Offer it an appointment with you later, after you finish your practice.